 ABOUT | THEATERTIMES

-"In terms of how reviews are written," he adds, “they are meant to entertain, inform, and critique but also to encourage.
-Every review or criticism should carry the message that theater is an art form with tremendous power to enlighten and entertain, and if the production at hand falls short of its potential, the next one will likely surpass it."
+Reviews are written to entertain, inform, and critique but also to encourage.
+Every review or critique should carry the message that theater is an art form with tremendous power to enlighten and entertain, and if the production at hand falls short of its potential, the next one will likely surpass it.